Suspending or withdrawing from study: financial considerations

 |On or after start of 3rd term||100%||0%|

 If you have been overpaid, your student finance provider will contact you.
 If you do not repay, your overpayment will be deducted from the funding you are due to receive in future years.
-Should this arise, the Student Funding Office can help you complete an SFE Hardship Fund form for every year of your studies.
+Should this arise, the Money Advice and Funding Team can help you complete an SFE Hardship Fund form for every year of your studies.
 This overpayment will then be moved from year to year.

 How to suspend or withdraw from your studies

 Once your suspension or withdrawal is confirmed, the University will inform your student finance provider of your last day of attendance.
 The student finance provider usually takes around six weeks to process this change of circumstances, after which point they will get in touch with you about any overpayments you have received.
 This includes any maintenance loan payment you have received that covers beyond your last date of attendance.
 You may also receive your next maintenance loan instalment during these six weeks, which you will be asked to repay in full.

 However, if your suspension is due to ill health or pregnancy, you will be entitled to keep 60 days’ worth of over payment of maintenance loan following your last day of attendance.

 Returning to study